anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 Data visualization is a wonderful thing.
 Through the use of charts and graphs data visualization tools help us understand and see important trends that are invisible in the raw data.
-Now more than ever, data analysts have been instrumental in revealing Covid-19-related trends that rebutt some of the most widely accepted and mythical slogans of the pro-lockdown, militant mask-wearing crowd, a crowd whose members we will subsequently refer to as the Covidians.
+Now more than ever, data analysts have been instrumental in exposing Covid-19 trends that rebutt some of the most widely accepted and mythical slogans of the pro-lockdown, militant mask-wearing crowd, a crowd whose members we will subsequently refer to as the Covidians.

-The Covidians are zealous apostles of the Church of Saint Fauci, bearers of the one true Science<sup>TM</sup>, eager to convert--by force if necessary--their wordly brothers and sisters who are lost in their delusional pseudoscience.
+Covidians are zealous apostles of the Church of Saint Fauci (CSF), bearers of the one true Science<sup>TM</sup>, eager to convert--by force if necessary--their wordly brothers and sisters who are lost in their delusional pseudoscience.
 Current members who question the effectiveness of lockdowns, mask mandates, or simply suggest that Sweden's approach might have been successful face immediate excommunication.
-CSF's dogma is infallible, undebatable, and settled for eternity . . . at least according to its current memebrs.
+CSF's dogma is infallible, undebatable, settled for eternity . . . at least according to its current memebrs.
 Let's take a look at what the data say about CSF's two most cherished beliefs.

 1) “Lockdowns save lives.”